Norwegian Wood

 I gave her an honest account of my feelings.
 There was a lot I still

-didn't understand, I said, and though I was trying hard to understand, it
+didn't understand, I said, and though I was trying hard to

 would take time.
 Where I would be once that time had gone by, it was